sc23mm/MSc-project-Backend/README.md

 `pip install flask-cors`

-##CHANGE THE PATH TO THE SAVED HYBRID MODEL DIRECTORY FOLDER WHICH IS PRESENT IN THIS REPO `https://github.com/sc23mm/MSc-Project` or `https://leeds365-my.sharepoint.com/:f:/g/personal/sc23mm_leeds_ac_uk/EuIZg_zdnFNLjeNp9vOYBakBrYcgUKxjqEQIn3VroOfv7Q?e=cOSxAg`
+##DOWNLOAD HYBRID MODEL DIRECTORY FOLDER WHICH IS PRESENT IN THIS REPO `https://github.com/sc23mm/MSc-Project` or `https://leeds365-my.sharepoint.com/:f:/g/personal/sc23mm_leeds_ac_uk/EuIZg_zdnFNLjeNp9vOYBakBrYcgUKxjqEQIn3VroOfv7Q?e=cOSxAg`

+## CHANGE THE DIRECTORY PATH NAME IN THE `app.py` TO THE HYBRID MODEL DIRECTORY

-in the `app.py` file line no 21 `model_dir = "give your own directory path to the model saved_model_hybrid_one" `
+in the `app.py` file line no 21 `model_dir = "give your own directory path to the model[/MSc-Project]" `

 ##RUN THE APP